MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-10-on-minnowboard/docs/installing-windows-10-on-minnowboard.md

 ## Installing Windows 10

-This tutorial shows you how to install Windows 10 full desktop version on your Minnowboard.
+This tutorial shows you how to install Windows 10 full desktop version on your MinnowBoard board.

 **Note:** This install process will not immediately need a purchased serial key, but you'll eventually need one to continue using the OS.
-Also, Windows 10 will NOT install on an SD-Card or USB thumbdrive.
-As per their requirement, it will only install onto a Hard Drive.
-This tutorial shows a path using the Silverjaw external board Lure with a m-SATA drive on it for installation.
-It can also be installed using the the SATA expansion port with an external powered harddrive.
+Also, Windows 10 will NOT install on an SD card or USB flash drive.
+Per their requirement, it will only install onto a hard drive.

+**Note:** This tutorial shows a path using the Silverjaw expansion board (lure) with an m-SATA drive on it for installation.
+It can also be installed using the the SATA expansion port with an external powered hard drive.

-### Items needed:
+### Components
-- [Silverjaw Expansion SATA Lure](get-a-board) with M-SATA Harddrive or External SATA Harddrive
+- [Silverjaw Expansion SATA Lure](get-a-board) with M-SATA hard drive or external SATA hard drive
-- 4GB+ USB Flash Thumb drive (Used to create bootable WIN installer.
-USB3 recommended for speed.)
+- 4GB+ USB Flash drive (Used to create bootable WIN installer; USB3 recommended for speed)
 - USB Keyboard and mouse
 - Ethernet cable and internet access
 - Computer running Windows

 ### Create Windows 10 bootable USB Drive
 - In order to install the OS, you will need to create a Windows 10 bootable USB drive using the Microsoft Creation Tool.
 This tool will download Windows 10 and create the installer for you.
 [Download the tool HERE](https://www.microsoft.com/en-us/software-download/windows10/).
 This takes up to 30 minutes in total to complete.